KrauseFx/fastrockets/README.md

 ## Starting the script

+Make sure to clone all submodule

+    git submodule update --init --recursive

+Run the server using

     rake

 The `rake` task will first compile the LED library, then the `C` program used to show the rockets and then launch the `Ruby` script to start launching rockets.

+**Note**: This will only work on the Raspberry PI itself, not on your Mac, as it requires a Linux environment.

 # fastlane